Jotis86/Marketing-Analysis-Project/README.md

 - **Calculated columns**: Adding additional columns to enrich the data.
 - **Filtering and segmentation**: Use of DAX to apply filters and dynamic segmentations to the data.

+## 🐍 Python Analysis

+In addition to the Power BI dashboard, a complete analysis has been performed using Python, including:
+- **Data Cleaning**: Using pandas for data cleaning and preprocessing.
+- **Visualization**: Using matplotlib and seaborn for data visualization.
+- **Interactive App**: A Streamlit app to present the results interactively.

 ## 📂 Project Structure

 - `JuanEloyDuranBon.pbix`: Main file of the Power BI dashboard.
 - `marketing_campaign.csv`: Marketing campaign data used in the dashboard.
 - `Images/`: Screenshots of the dashboard.
+- `notebooks/`: Jupyter notebooks with the Python analysis.
+- `app/`: Streamlit app to present the results.

 ## 🛠️ Requirements

 - Power BI Desktop
+- Python 3.x
+- pandas
+- matplotlib
+- seaborn
+- streamlit

 ## 📧 Contact